 Deputy Director, Chief Operating Officer, YCCI; Associate Director for Clinical Research for Yale School of Medicine

-Tesheia Johnson, MBA, MHS, is Deputy Director and Chief Operating Officer of YCCI and the Associate Director for Clinical Research for Yale School of Medicine, where she provides leadership and direction in clinical research.
+Tesheia Harris, MBA, MHS, is Deputy Director and Chief Operating Officer of YCCI and the Associate Director for Clinical Research for Yale School of Medicine, where she provides leadership and direction in clinical research.
 Her career has focused on the development of clinical research programs and support infrastructure.
 Prior to assuming her current position, she held positions as Assistant Dean for Clinical Research at the University of Vermont College of Medicine and Director of Clinical Trials at the University of Wisconsin-Madison.
 She has served as a consultant for several academic centers interested in establishing clinical research programs and as a grant reviewer for the National Institutes of Health.

-Ms. Johnson is nationally recognized for her expertise in the design and setup of clinical research programs.
+Ms. Harris is nationally recognized for her expertise in the design and setup of clinical research programs.
 She has been an invited speaker at many national and international conferences on topics such as developing funding for central support for clinical research, staffing models for clinical and translational research, training programs for research professionals, clinical research regulation, and contracting and budget negotiation.
 She has served as Chair and co-Chair for several National Clinical and Translational Science Award (CTSA) Consortium Group/Committees.
 She sits on the external scientific advisory boards for the CTSAs at NYU, Washington University, Rockefeller, and the Universities of Washington, Florida, and Buffalo.

 Director, Research Strategy and Operations, Duke Cancer Institute at Duke University